MuboHouston/README-generator/README.md

 <h1 align="center"> Welcome to Professional README Generator</h1>

 ## Description
-This is a command line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.
+This is a command line application that dynamically generates a professional README.md file from a user's input to the dist directory using the Inquirer package.

 ## Demo